johnnyw66/SAP2/README.md

 ---

 This SAP2 inspired microprocessor written for the **LogiSim Evolution** CAD can be built with standard TTL/CMOS logic chips.
-The SAP2 microprocessor is partially described in the Albert Malvino's book 'Digital Computer Electronics - An introduction to Microcomputers' (pub: 1983).
+'Simple As Possible 2' is partially described in the Albert Malvino's book 'Digital Computer Electronics - An introduction to Microcomputers' (pub: 1983).
-The processor in the book is based on the 8080 instruction set.
+It has 42 instructions

 A few years ago, I built a simple 8-bit microprocessor using TTL/CMOS logic.
 I wanted to limit the build using boolean logic chips - so I even built an 8-bit adder from AND/OR/XOR chips - rather than using something like a couple of 74HCT283s.